ClearCoreAI/ClearCoreAIProject/README.md

 - ✅ Dynamic agent registration & manifest validation
 - 🔁 Automated compatibility checks between agents
-- 🧠 Natural language planning (via Mistral LLM)
+- 🧠 Natural language planning (via Mistral LLM) with graceful error feedback for unsupported goals
 - 📊 Transparent tracking of energy usage (in waterdrops)
 - 📂 Persistent memory for reproducible orchestration
+- 🔍 LLM-based audit support when the auditor agent is used, enabling advanced quality checks

 Built with transparency, modularity and developer joy in mind.